Environment and Waterways Advisory Board

-(I) Because the Board is advisory in purpose, no Board member shall make, or have the authority to make, any contractual or financial obligations or arrangements on behalf of, or for, the Town.
+(H) Because the Board is advisory in purpose, no Board member shall make, or have the authority to make, any contractual or financial obligations or arrangements on behalf of, or for, the town.

 COMPOSITION AND TERMS OF OFFICE (§ 3.05.018)

-(A) There shall be 9 members of the Board, to be appointed by the Council for 2-year staggered terms with 5 members’ terms expiring in 1 year and 4 members’ terms expiring in the following year.
+(A) There shall be seven (7) members of the Board, to be appointed by the Council for 2-year staggered terms.
 All members shall serve without compensation.
 The terms of office shall commence on July 1 and end on June 30, 2 years later, unless appointed to fill a vacancy, in which the term would begin immediately and end when the term was scheduled to end.

 (B) All members shall be residents of the town’s planning and zoning jurisdictions.